 Variable clap “pitch“: This makes the fixed filter cutoff of the clap variable, resulting in a different “pitch”.
 For doing so, unsolder R70 (68k) from the PCB and solder 100k pot between the two yellow squares on the picture of the back of the PCB.
 (Magnuson uses a 50k linear pot, I found 100k fine.)

 Here’s how both sound:

 Like the hats, the Cymbal draws from the so-called metal noise as a basic sound source.
 The cymbal sound consists of two components: a short, higher-sounding portion (the sizzle) and a lower-sounding porting with longer decay.
-Especially that lower portion is great material for modifications, such as variable decay and variable cut-off of how the sound is filtered.
+Especially that lower portion is great material for modifications, such as variable decay.

 Final highpass filter cutoff: (see “CY body fix” above).

-Variable metal noise bandpass filter cut-off (adapted from Waterston): replace 301 (560ohm; NB typo in Waterston for OG location) with a 330ohm resistor and 2k pot in series (originally I has 100ohm + 5k but that gave some dead end on the bottom of the pot travel).
+Variable metal noise bandpass filter cut-off (adapted from Waterston): replace 301 (560ohm; NB typo in Waterston for OG location) with a 330ohm resistor and 2k pot in series.
 Best procedure is to take R301 out and then use the solder spot on the back of the PCB marked R301 (white square) for wiring in your pot + resistor.
 This mod also affects the timbre of CY, which shares this part with HH.